treasure-data/kafka-fluentd-consumer/README.md

 # Kafka Consumer for Fluentd

-This is a simple Java application to consume the data from Kafka, and forward to Fluentd.
+This is a simple Java application to consume data from Kafka and forward to Fluentd.

 ## Build